EasyPost/examples/README.md

 - `official` holds all the official code snippets that populate on the EasyPost website
   - `docs` holds all the code snippets that populate on our API docs page.
 Each language will have its own subdirectory
+  - `fixtures` holds all of the test data used as fixtures in our client library test suites
   - `guides` holds all the code snippets that populate on our guides page.
 Each language will have its own subdirectory
 - `community` holds code snippets contributed from the community.
 These may include custom workflows, how to integrate EasyPost with other software, etc